-I decided to make cluster feeding part of our schedule.
+I decided to make cluster feeding part of our set schedule.
 It makes for a hectic evening, but it also makes for better sleep for both McKenna and me.

-McKenna is at the age where most Babywise babies are supposed to start sleeping 7-8 hours at night.
+McKenna is at the age (about the two-month mark) where most Babywise babies are supposed to start sleeping 7-8 hours at night.
 I am honestly not expecting that from her yet.
 She still has a week of being 8 weeks old, so it is possible, but as I have mentioned in the past, McKenna is small.

 Size gives indication of the capacity of the baby’s tummy, and capacity has an effect on nighttime sleep.
 Most books I read say a baby can’t sleep through the night until baby is 12 pounds.
 My doctor’s office says 11 pounds, so obviously opinions differ.
 McKenna is growing really well, and her percentile is moving up (in other words, she started life in a low percentile and is now in a higher percentile), but she is a small girl.

 My guess is she has 2-4 weeks before she hits the weight most babies are at when they sleep through the night.
 I will remain patient.
 I can tell she is waking from need.
 So long as she needs the feeding, I am happy to give it to her.

-OUTINGS/EVENTSMy in-laws watched our kids one even while my husband and I went on a date.
+My in-laws watched our kids one even while my husband and I went on a date.
 McKenna of course was somehow aware of my absence and not happy about it, but she eventually settled down and was fine.
 All was well in the end.
 She sure likes me 🙂

 45 MINUTE INTRUDER

 Babywise says it appears the 45 minute intruder is a feeding issue and to treat it as such initially.
 Since she had a growth spurt, I suppose that is a feeding issue and woke earlier from her naps in order to eat.

-PERSPECTIVEThe witching hour experience was an interesting one.
+The witching hour experience was an interesting one.
 It is because of this rough evening that we tried cluster feeding, which in turn showed me how well it worked for McKenna and gave both of us longer periods of sleep in the night.
 It is often through our difficult times that we learn and are able to improve ourselves and our lives.